pufanyi/FYPMS/README.md

 # FYPMS

-NTU 2023 Semester 2 SC2002 Group Project - Final Year Project Management System (FYPMS)
+NTU 2022 Semester 2 SC2002 Group Project - Final Year Project Management System (FYPMS).

+FYPMS (Final Year Project Management System) is a Java console application that utilizes object-oriented concepts to efficiently manage final year project settings.
+The program is designed with a focus on reusability, extensibility, and maintainability, allowing for easy upgrades and future development.
+It provides flexibility to accommodate different user types and their requirements.

 ## Links